 1959: The Cod War between Britain and Iceland over fishing rights intensified when Icelandic gunboats fired live ammunition at British trawlers.

-1966: Ian Brady and Myra Hindley were found guilty of the Moors murders.
+1966: Ian Brady and Myra Hindley were found guilty of the Moors murders at Chester Crown Court.

 1972: The first all-women race under Jockey Club rules, the Goya Stakes, was run over nine furlongs at Kempton Park.